disneystreaming/neutrino/README.md

 There are some mature dependency injection frameworks in the JVM world, such as [Guice](https://github.com/google/guice) and [Spring framework](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html), which are all designed to work properly in a single JVM process.

 A spark job is a distributed application that requires the collaboration of multiple JVMs.
-Under such circumstances, it is so common to pass some object from the driver to executors, and spark requires the passed object and all its direct or in-direct dependencies to be serializable (as described by the following picture), which needs quite a lot of efforts.
+Under such circumstances, it is so common to pass some object from the driver to executors, and spark requires the passed object and all its direct or in-direct dependencies to be serializable (as described by the following picture), which may need quite a lot of effort.
 Not to mention if the checkpoint is enabled in spark streaming, more objects need to be serialized.
 Normal DI frameworks can't handle it for these scenarios.

 ![serialize all dependencies](./images/deps_serialization.png)